ajroach42/ajroach42.github.io/_posts/2016-03-22-the-david-w-niven-collection-of-early-jazz.md

 ---

 [Here is a collection of 1,000 hours (originally spread across 650 cassette tapes) of "Early Jazz Legends"](https://archive.org/details/davidwnivenjazz&tab=about), serving as something of an Early Jazz education.
-The collection was originally currated by David W. Niven, an avid Jazz collector.
+The collection was originally curated by David W. Niven, an avid Jazz collector.
 He culled the best 1,000 hours of material, along with historical commentary, from more than 10,000 hours of source material.

 The whole collection was packaged in to 650 audio cassettes, over a period of several years.
 It has since been digitized and made available by the fine folks at the Internet Archive.